UGA Study Abroad: Australia, Fiji, Hawaii, and New Zealand

 * Outdoor Adventure Activities (PEDB 1090) 1 credit.
 This course is optional.

 Program cost includes all accommodations, field excursions, cultural events, supplemental health insurance, in-country ground transportation, electronic course reading packet, and many meals.
-Tuition (HOPE applies and out-of-state or non-UGA students pay in-state tuition) and airfare (optional group rate, departing and returning to Los Angeles, available at $2561 including fees and taxes; click here for details) are additional (we also strongly recommend purchasing trip cancellation insurance for this ticket at approximately $25).
-(Must pay deposit by December 6, 2013 for this group fare.)
+Tuition (HOPE applies and out-of-state or non-UGA students pay in-state tuition) and airfare (optional group rate, departing and returning to Los Angeles, available at $TBA including fees and taxes; click here for details) are additional (we also strongly recommend purchasing trip cancellation insurance for this ticket at approximately $25).
+(Must pay deposit by date TBA for this group fare.)

 Click on the small photos below to enlarge